geoschem/GCClassic/docs/source/running/running-gcclassic.rst

    Specifies how many computational cores that GEOS-Chem Classic should use.
-The environment variable :envvar:`SLURM_CPUS_PER_TASK` will fill in the number of cores requested with :option:`#SBATCH -c 8`.
-In this example, 8 cores will be requested.
+The environment variable :envvar:`SLURM_CPUS_PER_TASK` will fill in the number of cores requested
+   (in this example, we used :code:`#SBATCH -c 8`, which requests 8 cores).

 .. option:: srun -c $OMP_NUM_THREADS